Reltroner/reltroner-studio/content/blog/rei-super-smash.md

 ---
-title: "Rei Reltroner Joins Super Smash Bros.
-Ultimate!"
+title: "What if Rei Reltroner Joins Super Smash Bros.
+Ultimate?"
 description: "Introducing Rei Reltroner as Fighter #93 in an epic crossover from the Astralis Pinnacle to Smash.
 Discover his moveset, Final Smash, and what makes him a truly unique fighter."
 image: "/images/rei-smash-poster.png"
 author: "Reltroner Studio"